cybrilla/rta-docs/docs/additional-apis/kyc-forms.md

 2. Create a KYC Form with `type = modify` by giving `pan`, `name`, `date_of_birth`, `proof_details_callback_url` and `esign_callback_url`.
 At this stage, `kyc_form` object will be created with `under_review` state.
 Internally Cybrilla will decide if the particular KYC record linked against the given PAN is eligible for KYC Modification or not.
 If not eligible, `kyc_form` will move into `failed` state with `reason = ineligible_for_kyc_modification`
     - `proof_details_callback_url` will take in the URL where you want the investor to redirect back after the Digilocker journey
     - `esign_callback_url` will take in the URL where you want the investor to redirect back after the esign journey
+    - Please note that `pan`, `name` and `date_of_birth` should be as per ITD / PAN records
 3. If the KYC record is eligible to be modified, then `kyc_form` will move into `created` state.
-At this point, you need to provide all the details needed to complete the form.
+Now, you need to provide all the details needed to complete the form.
 You can refer to `requirements.fields_needed` array to figure out the pending details.
-4. At this point, you will also see a redirection URL present in the `proof_details.fetch_url` attribute.
+4. You will also see a redirection URL present in the `proof_details.fetch_url` attribute.
 Use this URL to redirect your investor into the Digilocker page and the investor has to complete the journey to fetch Aadhaar details.
 Once Aadhaar details are fetched, the same will be used as both Identity and Address proofs.
     4.1.
-In case the proof details fetch fails due to some reason, you can retry the same using `Retry proof details fetch API`
+In case the proof details fetch fails due to some reason, you can retry the same using `Retry proof details fetch` API.
     4.2.
-Note that you can use this Retry proof details fetch API only if `proof_details.status = failed`
+Note that you can use this Retry proof details fetch API only if `proof_details.status = failed`.
 5. You also need to collect a photocopy of the investor's wet signature to complete the workflow.
-Once you have the same, you need to use the `Upload Signature to KYC Form API` to upload the signature file to Cybrilla.
+Once you have the same, you need to use the `Upload Signature to KYC Form` API to upload the signature file to Cybrilla.
 6. Once you have provided all the details to Cybrilla, `requirements.fields_needed` in the `kyc_form` object will be `null`.
-At this point, `kyc_form` will move into `awaiting_esign` state.
+Now, `kyc_form` will move into `awaiting_esign` state.
 7. Refer to `esign_details.esign_url` attribute to get the esign redirection link where the investor should complete the esign journey.
 Once this is completed successfully, `kyc_form` will move into `awaiting_submission` state.
-    7.1. `kyc_form` can move into `awaiting_submission` state IFF `esign_details.status = successful`
+    7.1. `kyc_form` can move into `awaiting_submission` state only if `esign_details.status` is in `successful` state.
     7.2.
-You can retry this URL as long as the investor can make a successful esign
+You can retry this URL as long as the investor can make a successful esign.
 8. Internally Cybrilla will attempt to submit this KYC Form to the KRA and based on this, `kyc_form` will move into either `submitted` or `failed` state.
 If it moves into a `failed` state, you can refer to the `reason` attribute for more details.
 9. If suppose investor is not taking any action to complete the KYC Form within 7 days since its creation, `kyc_form` will move into `expired` state.
 You can refer to `expires_at` attribute to get to know the expiry date and time.
-If the investor wants to modify the KYC record at a later date, a new `kyc_form` has to be created and this same workflow has to be followed
+If the investor wants to modify the KYC record at a later date, a new `kyc_form` has to be created and this same workflow has to be followed.

+> **NOTE:** You can create a `kyc_form` object only if there is no on-going `kyc_form` for the given PAN.

 ## KYC Form object
 ```json